DOROTHY KAY (1577-1638)

 see MURIEL HOWARD

 THOMASINE KNYVETT (d.1547+)

 Thomasine Knyvett was the daughter of Thomas Knyvett of Great Stanway, Essex (d.1481) and Elizabeth Lunsford (d.1492).
 She married William Clopton of Kentwell Hall, Long Melford, Suffolk (1480-February 20, 1530/1) as his third wife.
 Their children were Francis (1498-1559), Richard (1500-1580), and John.
 Thomasine was the sister and coheir of her brother, Edward Knyvett (d.1501), together with her sister Margaret’s two daughters by John Roydon.
 One of them, Elizabeth Roydon, married Thomasine’s stepson.
-Thomasine was also the aunt and coheir of her brother’s daughter, Elizabeth Rainsford (d.1507), from whom she inherited Castelyns Manor in Groton, Suffolk.
-Although her date of death is given in Suffolk Manorial Families as 1536, she was apparently still alive in 1547, when she paid £4 in taxes.
+From her brother’s daughter, Elizabeth Rainsford (d.1507), Thomasine inherited Castelyns Manor in Groton, Suffolk.
+Although her date of death is given in Suffolk Manorial Families as 1536, she was alive to pay £4 in taxes in 1547.

 see ANNE ASKEW

 JANE KYNASTON (d.
 1578+)